Table of contents

 The following vulnerabilities are associated with the passive mode of the protocol and the possibility of participation in the connection of the third node.
 When using the passive data transfer mode, in which the server tells the client which FTP server port to connect to in order to start the transfer, it is possible to establish a connection from another computer.
 If the real client has already selected the file necessary for downloading and has the necessary access, then theft on his behalf is possible.
 An attacker, knowing the peculiarities of the choice of FTP port numbers by the FTP server for organizing passive mode, increases the likelihood of an attack success.
 To do this, you must try to establish connections with the ports, and if everything is successful, the file will be stolen.
 In the same way, you can write a file to the server on behalf of the registered user by establishing a connection with the FTP server port waiting for the file to start.

 Vulnerabilities of the protocol occurs mainly due to its features and the lack of ways to protect the transmitted information.
 To increase security, you must use third-party tools, as well as carefully consider the interaction of network nodes via the FTP protocol.
 The problem of transferring all information in an open form is solved either by using encryption tools, where possible, or by protecting communication channels from unauthorized access.
-For example, Commander One, the app is an excellent file manager for Maс with the support for FTP/SFTP connections and cloud storages.
+For example, Commander One, the app is a popular alternative to Cyberduck FTP client with the support for FTP/SFTP connections and cloud storages.

 To protect passwords from busting, you must configure the FTP server so that connections are closed after a number of password attempts.
 It is also necessary to provide a pause before responding to each incorrect password, which will significantly slow down their enumeration.